Harshil233/Multi-timer-app/README.md

 # 🕒 Multi-Timer App

-A minimal, no-CSS-library timer application where users can create, manage, and interact with multiple customizable timers grouped by categories.
+A minimal, multi timer application where users can create, manage, and interact with multiple customizable timers grouped by categories.
 Built with React and Vite.

 ## ✨ Features